 OCLI possesses a rich history in the field of Ophthalmic Clinical Research of which we are most proud.
 Our doctors have been dedicated for decades to innovation in eye care for all.

-OCLI has had the opportunity to be involved with clinical research trials with companies such as Allergan, Bausch & Lomb, Abbott Medical, Pfizer and Alcon to name a few.
+OCLI has had the opportunity to be involved with clinical research trials with companies such as Allergan, Genentech, Aerie, Alcon, Bausch & Lomb, Abbott Medical and Pfizer to name a few.
 Together, major advances in eye care have been made with more effective drugs and improvements in various eye surgical devices and surgical techniques.

 A healthy retina is necessary for good vision.
 The retina is the part of your eye that takes light and turns it into signals for your brain to interpret.
 This is the part of your eye that confirms how images are viewed.
 Images are focused here on this thin membranous lining at the back of the eye.
 The images are focused here and converted to electrical impulses which are carried to the brain by the optic nerve.

 Diseases of the retina are common as we age.
 These diseases can severely impair vision or even cause blindness.
 If your eye specialist has discussed with you the possibility of having a form of retina disease, OCLI can offer you treatment options.
-We are currently conducting multiple research studies offering Treatment options for a variety of Retina conditions.
-These trials offer options for the treatment of Geographic Atrophy, Wet Age-Related Macular Degeneration and Diabetic Macular Edema.
-All study procedures are cover by the research sponsor at no cost to you or your insurance.
+Our current Clinical Trials are investigating treatment options for:

 - Geographic Atrophy associated with Dry Age-Related Macular Degeneration